hapax/hapax.github.io/assets/chandra.md

 bound on the mass of white dwarfs called the *Chandrasekhar limit*, after [Subrahmanyan Chandrasekhar](https://en.wikipedia.org/wiki/Subrahmanyan_Chandrasekhar), who derived it (much more carefully!) in 1931.
-It is the mass at which a white dwarf inevitably collapses into a black hole.
+It is the mass at which a white dwarf collapses to form a black hole.

 *Outline.* We'll start with Bohr's model of the hydrogen atom and the